ludonoel1/cat-app/README.md

    - Please verify that your databse has been created

 5. **Setting up your backend**:

+  - Check if you have pip3:
+    -  ```bash
+       pip3 --version
+       ```
+  - if not :
+    -  ```bash
+       python -m pip3 install --upgrade pip
+       ```

   - Install the depedencies:
-    - python3
     -  ```bash
-       pip3 install flask-swagger-ui
+       pip3 install flask-swagger-ui python-dotenv flask_cors psycopg2 requests
        ```
-   - Put your own value in file '.env':
+   - Change with your own value in file '.env':
      -  DB_USER = DB_USERNAME
         DB_PASS = DB_USER_PASSWORD
         DB_PORT = PORT

    - **Run server**:
-     - You can run this:
+     - You can run this, if you have make:
      ```bash
        make run
        ```
-     - or this:
+     - or this (if you don't have make):
      ```bash
        npm run server
        ```